Terms & Conditions

 A sickness certificate must be emailed to firstname.lastname@example.org

-FirstAidPro Adelaide accepts payment for fees using only Credit Card.
+FirstAidPro accepts payment for fees using only Credit Card.

 Access to your records

 You are entitled to have access to your student file and learning and assessment records on request.
 You may require these to monitor you progress with training or simply to go back and confirm something in a previous training module.
-Whilst these records will be retained by FirstAidPro Adelaide, you are welcome to have access anytime and request a copy.
+Whilst these records will be retained by FirstAidPro in our Adelaide archive facility, you are welcome to have access anytime or alternatively request a copy at no cost to you.
 If you require access to your records, just ask your trainer and it will be organised immediately.

 Our continuous improvement of services

-The primary method of reporting opportunities for improvement by students is via the continuous improvement reporting procedure.
-This procedure allows any person to raise a Continuous Improvement Report for consideration by the Continuous Improvement Committee.
-Often these reports will be generated after an opportunity for improvement has been identified by a staff member or student.
-The Continuous Improvement Report template is available on request.
-Students are encouraged to provide feedback to FirstAidPro Adelaide so we can improve our services in the future.
+The primary method of reporting opportunities for improvement by students via course feedback forms, online feedback and email.
+This procedure allows any person to raise a suggestion for consideration by the Continuous Improvement Committee.
+Students and staff are encouraged to provide feedback to FirstAidPro so we can improve our services in the future.

 Learner satisfaction survey